 Other differences between Tmall and Tmall Global International

 As Tmall in mainland China takes a 2% to 5% commission per transaction, Tmall Global will apply a 3% to 6% charge on each sale.
-The fee applied for consumer protection on Tmall Global will be 25,000USD, a lot more expensive than the one required fot the mainland China Tmallthat is between 30,000rmb to 150,000rmb, however this fee is applied just once.
-As for the yearly technical maintenance fee it will also be more expensive for overseas merchants on Tmall Global than for domestic merchants on Tmall with 5,000USD or 10,000USD for the first one and 30,000rmb to 150,000rmb for the second one.
-Foreign merchants therefore have to support more charges than the domestic ones.
-However this balances with the fact that they will save time and money not having to register their brand in mainland China.
+The fee applied for consumer protection on Tmall Global will be 25,000USD, a lot more expensive than the one required for the mainland China Tmall that is between 30,000rmb to 150,000rmb, however, this fee is applied just once.
+As for the yearly technical maintenance fee, it will also be more expensive for overseas merchants on Tmall Global than for domestic merchants on Tmall with 5,000USD or 10,000USD for the first one and 30,000rmb to 150,000rmb for the second one.
+Therefore foreign merchants have to support more charges than the domestic ones.
+However, this balances with the fact that they will save time and money not having to register their brand in mainland China.